-\subsection{The Birkhoff center of the {continuous-time} population dynamics}
+\subsection{The Birkhoff center of the continuous-time population dynamics}

-The following proposition determines the Birkhoff center of the dynamical system induced by \eqref{eq: type_mixed}. \begin{prop} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the dynamical system induced by the {continuous-time} population dynamics \eqref{eq: type_mixed} is
+The following proposition determines the Birkhoff center of the dynamical system induced by \eqref{eq: type_mixed}. \begin{prop} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the dynamical system induced by the continuous-time population dynamics \eqref{eq: type_mixed} is

-\end{prop} The following corollaries are direct results of Proposition \ref{prop1} and determine the Birkhoff center of the dynamical system induced by the {continuous-time} population dynamics capturing the behavior of a population of exclusively coordinators and exclusively anticoordinators, respectively. \begin{cor} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the {continuous-time} population dynamics of a population of exclusively coordinators is
+\end{prop} The following corollaries are direct results of the Proposition \ref{prop1} and determine the Birkhoff centers of the dynamical systems induced by the continuous-time population dynamics capturing the behavior of the populations of all coordinators and all anticoordinators, respectively. \begin{cor} If Assumption \ref{ass:ass1} holds, the Birkhoff center of the continuous-time population dynamics associated with a population of all coordinators is

 \end{cor} As for the population of anticoordinators, the result would be $\mathrm{BC}_{\text{A}} = \bm{\mathcal{Q}}^a \cup \bm{\mathcal{Q}}^c$.
 However, in this case, these sets can be simplified as it can be shown that there is only one equilibrium (\Cref{lem: stabilityOfType01}) and it is either a clean-cut or ruffled anticoordinator-driven.
 We summarize this possibility into the following state: